 Fortunately, products from the Real Milk Paint Co. make this process much easier with options for both painting and water sealing a chicken coop that keep your birds safe and preserve your hard work.

 Reasons for Painting a Chicken Coop

 Most timber used for building DIY chicken coops typically has heat treatment for durability and has a smooth surface so your birds don’t get splinters.
-However, covering the raw wood with a coat of Real Milk Paint or coating it thoroughly with finishing oils adds an extra level of protection from inclement weather and endurance over time.
-Painting or water sealing a chicken coop and the nesting boxes inside also makes poop easier to hose off and clean, providing your birds with a more pleasant living space.
+However, covering the raw wood or even an old paint with a coat of Real Milk Paint or coating it thoroughly with finishing oils adds an extra level of protection from inclement weather and endurance over time.
+Painting a chicken coop and the nesting boxes inside as well as water sealing it, also makes poop easier to hose off and clean, providing your birds with a more pleasant living space.

 Benefits of Real Milk Paint Products

 One of the main benefits of using Real Milk Paint products for painting or water sealing a chicken coop is our nontoxic formulations that contain no volatile organic compounds (VOCs).
-VOCs can harm chickens’ respiratory systems, so our Real Milk Paint colors and finishing oils offer a convenient way to spruce up your chicken coop and preserve the wood while keeping your chickens happy and healthy.
+Paint fumes from VOC products can harm chickens’ respiratory systems, so our Real Milk Paint colors and finishing oils offer a convenient way to spruce up your chicken coop and preserve the wood while keeping your chickens happy and healthy.
 All-natural and organic ingredients in most of our products provide the added benefit of environmental friendliness for sustainable care and maintenance of your particular chicken coop design.